NuCivic/react-dash/README.md

 ### Extending components
 Components can and should be extended to  be extended

-### Div
+### Region
-The *Div* component allows you to organize the dashboard into divs.
+The *Region* component allows you to organize the dashboard into divs.
 Use the [bootstrap grid system](https://getbootstrap.com/examples/grid/) to create rows and columns.
 Elements which are contained within divs should be defined within the *children* array of the div component definition in *settings.js*.
 The dashboard will render the components inside of your div!
 See _exmaples/settings.js_ for a complete example.

 ### Autocomplete